Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzVirtualNetworkGateway.md

 ## SYNTAX

 ```
-Remove-AzureRmVirtualNetworkGateway -Name <String> -ResourceGroupName <String> [-Force] [-PassThru] [-AsJob]
+Remove-AzVirtualNetworkGateway -Name <String> -ResourceGroupName <String> [-Force] [-PassThru] [-AsJob]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The Virtual Network Gateway is the object representing your gateway in Azure.
-The **Get-AzureRmVirtualNetworkGateway** cmdlet returns the object of your gateway in Azure based on Name and Resource Group Name.
+The **Get-AzVirtualNetworkGateway** cmdlet returns the object of your gateway in Azure based on Name and Resource Group Name.

 ## EXAMPLES

 ### 1: Delete a Virtual Network Gateway
 ```
-Remove-AzureRmVirtualNetworkGateway -Name myGateway -ResourceGroupName myRG
+Remove-AzVirtualNetworkGateway -Name myGateway -ResourceGroupName myRG
 ```

 Deletes the object of the Virtual Network Gateway with the name "myGateway" within the resource group "myRG"
-Note: You must first delete all connections to the Virtual Network Gateway using the **Remove-AzureRmVirtualNetworkGatewayConnection** cmdlet.
+Note: You must first delete all connections to the Virtual Network Gateway using the **Remove-AzVirtualNetworkGatewayConnection** cmdlet.

 ## PARAMETERS